enkidevs/curriculum/zapier/introduction/zaps-i/zapier-step-names.md

 ![gif-of-changing-step-name](https://img.enkipro.com/6bcc7f98ca5d539db6252aa56f0e9282.gif)

-All you have to do is click on the `...` in the top right corner of the step card, press `'Rename...'`, and write the new name.
+All you have to do is click on the `...` in the top right corner of the step card, press `Rename...`, and write the new name.

-In our case, we will change the Google Sheets step to `'Monitor Important Data'`.
+In our case, we will change the Google Sheets step to `Monitor Important Data`.

 On top of this, you can also add a description and a timezone (so that all time related tasks are done relative to specified timezone).
 This is done by clicking on the cogwheel icon and filling the required fields.